 Of our latex mattress reviews, this is one of our favorites due to its 2 sided design.
-Yes it is flippable for longevity, but the premise here is for alternating comfort levels.
+Yes, it is flippable for longevity, but the premise here is for alternating comfort levels.
 By using solid natural latex on both sides, the dunlop and talalay processing methods really come into play; if you are a side sleeper who prefers a slightly softer surface, position the reversible mattress with the soft side up (24-26 ILD).
 If you’d prefer a more firm level of support, simply flip it over (29-31 ILD).
 No need for opening covers and swapping around layers like in other latex mattresses listed here.
 Whether you buy the 9, 10, or 13 inch thick version, each one has a 1″ thickness GOTS certified organic cotton cover.
-As expecetd with a mattress of this calibre, it is made in the USA, ships compressed and rolled up, is available in all the sizes you’d ever need, comes with a 20 year warranty, and a 120 night trial when purchased direct from Latex For Less.
+As expected with a mattress of this caliber, it is made in the USA, ships compressed and rolled up, is available in all the sizes you’d ever need, comes with a 20-year warranty, and a 120-night trial when purchased directly from Latex For Less.

 This 10″ high 4-layer natural latex mattress is built with a cleverly infused graphite.
 Processed using the talalay method, as the manufacturer claims, gives you firm support while conforming to your body shape for a good night’s sound and restful sleep.
 What makes the graphite infused talalay latex such a wonderful sleeping solution?
 It has patented heat absorption technology, which absorbs heat and gives you a cooling sensation throughout the night.
 Underneath there are three more layers.
 The second layer is a 1” gel swirl memory foam that adds durability and extra cooling for hot sleepers.
 The third layer is a 1” 4.0 viscoelastic memory foam.
 This is what gives the capability to give consistent support and ensures longevity.
 The final layer is a high-density support base.
 This is also designed to offer increased support to your body.